michelle-lieng/git2tweet/README.md

 # Github to Twitter Bot

-My current usecase is to set up a bot that can automatically summarise all my latest github changes and format a post for twitter for my #100daysofcode challenge.
+My current usecase is to set up a bot that can automatically summarise all my latest github changes and use an llm to generate a viral tweet for my #100daysofcode challenge.

 ## Setting up Twitter/X API Keys